 - biscuits

 - cakes

 - coffees containing cereal derivatives

 - crackers

 - leavened bread

 - pasta

-These are foods that are generally made with wheat, barley, oats, spelt or rye (grains that can become pan (hameitz)).
+These are foods that are generally made with wheat, barley, oats, spelt or rye (grains that can become ממץ (hameitz)).
 Any food containing these grains or derivatives of these grains must be certified kosher for Pesah.
-Flavorings in foodstuffs are often derived from alcohol produced from one of these grains which would render that food products (hameitz).
+Flavorings in foodstuffs are often derived from alcohol produced from one of these grains which would render that food מולים (hameitz).
 Such products also need Pesah supervision.
+It is also important to check that all Matzah purchased for use on Passover is certified KP.

-- קטניות - Kitniyot
+קטניות - Kitniyot

 Until the fall of 2015, the CJLS position on kitniyot (for Ashkenazim) has followed that of the longstanding Ashkenazi minhag of refraining from eating them.
 These foods included: beans, corn, millet, peas, rice, soy, and some other plant based foods like mustard, buckwheat and sesame seeds.
 The one exception was an approved permission of peanuts and peanut oil, provided said items have proper year-round kosher certification and do not contain hameitz ingredients.
-14
+12